February Updates

 Multiverse Region Flag

-Available only to estate owners via the ticket system (there is no mechanism to validate an estate manager in SL), it applies exclusively to sims fully dedicated to RP or builds.
-Implementing the multiverse flag required several technical adjustments, including:
+Available only to estate owners via the ticket system (there is no mechanism to validate an estate manager in SL),

 - Adjusting the connection code to support same-region and multiple simultaneous connections.